 The individual doctorate often takes place in the context of an employment at the respective chair or institute as a research assistant.
 However, doctoral students can also finance themselves through a scholarship or external employment.

 As an alternative to an individual doctorate, Germany also offers the possibility of doing a doctorate within a structured doctoral program.
 The structured programs are similar to the Anglo-Saxon PhD system.
 This model offers constant and intensive supervision by a team of supervisors.
 It includes a curriculum of courses, usually with an interdisciplinary focus.

-Please contact the respective faculties for the search for a supervisor.
+Please contact the respective departments for the search for a supervisor.

 If admission has been granted, you can then register by post.
-To do this, please send the documents listed below to:
+To do this, please send your documents to:

 TU Dortmund University

 A list of all required documents for enrollment can be found on the following page, under the section Doctoral qualification program / doctoral studies.

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is "Dortmund-Eichlinghofen" (closer to Campus Süd), and from B 1 / A 40 "Dortmund-Dorstfeld" (closer to Campus Nord).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.